- Search The Registry

 - My Account

 *John W. Douglas was born on this date in 1921.
-He was a white-American lawyer, political attorney, civil and human rights activist.
+He was a white-American lawyer, political attorney, and civil and human rights activist.

 John Woolman Douglas was born in Philadelphia, PA.
 He graduated from Princeton University in 1943 and served in the Navy during World War II.
 He received a law degree from Yale University in 1948.
-During this time he married Mary St. John in 1(945).
-After law school, Douglas attended Oxford University as a Rhodes scholar and received a postgraduate degree in politics, philosophy and economics.
+During this time, he married Mary St. John in 1(945).
+After law school, Douglas attended Oxford University as a Rhodes scholar and received a postgraduate degree in politics, philosophy, and economics.

 He worked briefly for the Washington law firm Covington & Burling, where he specialized in civil litigation.
 In 1951 and 1952, he clerked for Supreme Court Justice Harold H. Burton.
 After his clerkship, he returned to Covington.
 Appointed by President John F. Kennedy in 1963, Douglas was assistant attorney general for the Justice Department's civil division, which represents federal employees, including members of Congress and the Cabinet, in legal disputes.